ashu-mit/Spring/SpringCore.md

  ### primary=true
 In Spring XML configuration, the primary=true attribute is used to indicate that a bean should be given preference when multiple beans of the same type are present in the application context

+ ### @Component
+In Spring, the  annotation is used to mark a Java class as a bean that should be managed by the Spring container.
+When a class is annotated with @Component, Spring will automatically detect and instantiate the bean at runtime, making it available for autowiring and injection into other beans.

+###  @Value
+In Spring, the  annotation is used to inject values from properties files, system properties, environment variables or other Spring beans into a Java class.